- What is celiac disease?

 - Dementia, in older people

 Many adults with celiac disease do not have any symptoms, or only have mild symptoms.
-People experiencing symptoms that may be linked to celiac disease can carry out a symptom assessment using the free Ada app now.
+People experiencing symptoms that they suspect may be linked to celiac disease can carry out an assessment using the free Ada app.

 Causes of celiac disease